dotgreg/tiro-notes/docs/README.md

 - ☁️ Use it as a local application, as a local or cloud server.
 - 📟 Use it on any device with a browser (Mobile, tablet and Desktop interface)
 - (🔧)📱 Install on iOS with iSH and NPX (to be tested...)

+>"Marcus Tullius Tiro, a learned freedman who was a member of Cicero’s household, invented the Tironian notes, the first Latin shorthand system.
+Tironian notes consist of letters of the alphabet, simplified and modified to achieve greater speed in their writing."